fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_config.html.markdown

 * `service_pkg` - (Required if `product_type = "FORTISASE"`/String) `"FSASESTD"` (Standard) or `"FSASEADV"` (Advanced).
 * `bandwidth` - (Required if `product_type = "FORTISASE"`/Number) Mbps.
 Number between 25 and 10,000 (inclusive).
 * `dedicated_ips` - (Required if `product_type = "FORTISASE"`/Number) Number between 4 and 65,534 (inclusive).
+* `additional_compute_region` - (Optional) The 'Additional Compute Region' can be scaled up in an increment of 1 but scaling down is NOT allowed.

 <a id="nestedblock--fortiedr"></a>
 The `fortisase` block contains: